“ I'm too lazy to exercise”, “I want to sleep more”, “I'll do it tomorrow”… Thoughts like these are a danger to your healthy habits.

-You won't like what I'm going to tell you: scientific studies indicate that acquiring a healthy habit requires about 66 days, but an inappropriate one takes only 3 days.
+You won't like what I'm going to tell you: scientific studies indicate that acquiring a healthy habit takes about 66 days, but an inappropriate one takes only 3 days.

 Therefore, the first step is to be AWARE that, even if you have a “positive reward”, they are actually harmful to your health.

 It's worth the effort to try.
-Above all, when humanity is paying the consequences of stopping its routines due to long months in confinement that are giving a radical turn to everyday life.
+Above all, when humanity is paying the consequences of stopping its routines due to a few long months in confinement that are giving a radical change to everyday life.

 Studies show that a large percentage of the population put aside their healthy habits in quarantine.
-They exercise less and consume more carbs and junk food.
+They exercise less and consume more carbohydrates and junk food.

 - Insomnia .
-Excessive intake of saturated fats and copious dinners cause difficulty falling asleep and sleep soundly.
+Excessive intake of saturated fats and heavy dinners cause difficulty falling asleep and sleeping soundly.

 - inflammation .
 Poor diet, stress, lack of sleep, among others, can cause chronic (constant) inflammation that leads to a multitude of inflammatory diseases and others such as fibromyalgia, which is chronic pain in muscles and joints.

-- sedentary lifestyle The lack of exercise combined with an inadequate diet supposes the appearance of cardiovascular diseases.
-Also osteoporosis because calcium is not properly absorbed in the bones.
+- Sedentary lifestyle.
+Lack of exercise combined with an inadequate diet leads to the appearance of cardiovascular diseases.
+Also osteoporosis because calcium is not absorbed correctly into the bones.

 - Stomach and intestine problems.
-Eating poorly can cause stomach aches, heartburn, intestinal permeability, heartburn, diarrhea and constipation.
+Eating poorly can cause stomach pain, heartburn, intestinal permeability, heartburn, diarrhea and constipation.

-- diabetes .
-The appearance of being overweight and the development of diabetes can be related to type 2 diabetes.
+- Diabetes .
+The appearance of overweight and the development of diabetes can be related to type 2 diabetes.

 - Cardiovascular diseases.
 Not including vegetables, seasonal fruits and olive oil in your healthy diet increases the risk of cardiovascular diseases, such as increased blood pressure, bad cholesterol and heart attacks.